 One of your primary objectives in the game is to construct a base to rest your head at night, though finding safety in Grounded’s world isn’t that easy.

-The game provides a host of options for building structures out of different materials, and you can set up shop just about anywhere, though we recommend avoiding any spiders.
+The game provides many options for building structures out of different materials, and you can set up shop just about anywhere.

-While searching for oxygen and food to keep you alive, you’ll encounter raw materials and sea creatures that can be used to upgrade tools, expand your base, and craft submersibles.
+While searching for oxygen and food to keep you alive, you’ll encounter raw materials and sea creatures used to upgrade tools, expand your base, and craft submersibles.

-The game is pretty open-ended, allowing you to set your own goals and focus on doing what you want, whether it be exploring the deepest parts of the ocean or building the biggest underwater base you can.
+The game is pretty open-ended, allowing you to set your own goals, whether it be exploring the ocean or building the biggest base possible.